phoenixframework/phoenix/guides/routing.md

 ```
 For this purpose, it doesn't matter that we don't actually have a `HelloWeb.UserController`.

-Then go to the root of your project, and run `$ mix phx.routes`
+Then go to the root of your project, and run `mix phx.routes`

 You should see something like the following: